The Law Enforcement and Policing Fellowship

 The Fellowship

-To co-create ideas, there will be periodic symposiums where the Fellows will present their research and insights to a select audience of mentors and experts from the law enforcement community.
+To co-create ideas, there will be periodic hackathons where the Fellows will present their research and insights to a select audience of mentors and experts from the law enforcement community.

-In addition, a cash prize of Rs 1 lakh will be awarded to the best policy briefs as determined by an independent jury.
-The duration of the fellowship is 10 months.
+In addition, an independent jury will award a cash prize of up to Rs 1 lakh to the best policy briefs.
+The fellowship lasts 12 months.

 Indian Police Foundation (IPF) is a knowledge and institutional partner of the Law Enforcement and Policing Fellowship.